For questions about the application process or grant requirements, contact your GAP Project Officer.

 A term and condition will be included in any grants that involve collection of environmental data to ensure competency is addressed.
 For laboratory analysis, documentation could include an accreditation certificate, a quality manual, or performance testing results.
 For field sampling, documentation could include standard operating procedures, training documents, or a training protocol specified within the QAPP.
 Competency may need to be reassessed as a result of staff turnover.

 C. Detailed Budget

 A detailed budget must be submitted for each year of funding requested.
-EPA has developed a recommended budget template, provided in Attachment F. Please note that the FY18 budget template now includes a space on page 7 (under Total Budget) for estimated program income and planned use of funds.
+EPA has developed a recommended budget template, provided in Attachment E. The GAP grant does not require cost sharing or matching funds.

-Equipment Purchases.
-Equipment is defined as tangible, non-expendable, personal property having a useful life of more than one year and an acquisition cost of $5,000 or more per unit, although a lower dollar amount threshold can be established by the tribe’s policies and procedures.
-Any proposed equipment costs must be eligible, allocable, and allowable under GAP.
-Purchasing equipment for the purpose of conducting construction activities is not allowable unless EPA headquarters has reviewed and approved a specific project.
-Purchasing equipment for resource recovery, resource conservation, and source separation may be allowable if the applicant has established program capacities under Guidance on the Award and Management of General Assistance Agreements for Tribes and Intertribal Consortia (Appendix I, Section E.3) (PDF)(86 pp, 630 K).
-ALL equipment purchases require prior approval by the EPA Project Officer and the EPA Grants and Interagency Agreement Unit.
+Equipment is defined as tangible, non-expendable personal property having a useful life of more than one year and an acquisition cost of $5,000 or more per unit, although a lower dollar amount threshold can be established by the tribe’s policies and procedures.
+Purchasing equipment for construction activities is not allowable unless EPA headquarters has reviewed and approved a specific project.
+ALL equipment purchases require prior approval by the EPA Project Officer and the EPA Grants Unit.